Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei

 The one-body densities needed to evaluate the binding energy in Eq.~\eqref{eq:GCM} are evaluated using the one-body density matrix

-and $\psi^\dagger({\bf r}',\sigma')$ and $\psi({\bf r},\sigma)$ are creation and annihilation field operators and $|0\rangle$ is the vacuum state. $n^{\bf a0}({\bf r},\sigma,{\bf r}',\sigma')$ is a projector and was introduced by \textcite{Lowdin:1955a} and it can be used to evaluate the Hamiltonian overlap $\langle \Phi ( {\bf a} ) | \hat{\rm H} | \Phi( {\bf 0} )\rangle$ for any type of interactions between fermions.
-In the case of a Skyrme-like EDF the one-body (diagonal) number densities in coordinate representation $\sum_\sigma n^{\bf a0}({\bf r},\sigma|{\bf r},\sigma)$ and the other needed kinetic, current, and spin-orbit densities enter in the EDF exactly as in the case of familiar Skyrme-like HF expression.
+and $\psi^\dagger({\bf r}',\sigma')$ and $\psi({\bf r},\sigma)$ are creation and annihilation field operators and $|0\rangle$ is the vacuum state and $\phi_{k,l}({\bf r},\sigma)$ are single-particle wave functions. $n^{\bf a0}({\bf r},\sigma,{\bf r}',\sigma')$ is a projector and was introduced by \textcite{Lowdin:1955a} and it can be used to evaluate the Hamiltonian overlap $\langle \psi ( {\bf a} ) | \hat{\rm H} | \psi( {\bf 0} )\rangle$ for any type of interactions between fermions.
+In the case of a Skyrme-like EDF the one-body (diagonal) number densities in coordinate representation $\sum_\sigma n^{\bf a0}({\bf r},\sigma|{\bf r},\sigma)$ and the other needed kinetic, current, and spin-orbit densities enter in the EDF exactly as in the case of familiar Skyrme-like Hartree-Fock expression.
 Skyrme-like EDF are functionals defined as functions of nucleon number densities and their spatial derivatives, nucleon currents, spin-densities and corresponding currents, nucleon kinetic energy densities, and anomalous densities.
 They are typically required to satisfy a generalization of the Galilean invariance under local gauge transformations~\cite{Engel:1975,Bender:2003,Bulgac:2018,Bulgac:2007}.
 This is the approach adopted by \textcite{Kohn:1965} to generate a Hartree-like EDF in terms of number densities and uniformly used nowadays for electronic systems~\cite{Gross:2006,Gross:2012}, and also in agreement with current approaches for finite systems~\cite{Sheikh:2021}, when symmetries are restored.
-The case of the Unitary Fermi Gas~\cite{Bulgac:2007,Bulgac:2011a,Bulgac:2013a,Bulgac:2019}, where fractional powers of number densities appear as required by dimensional arguments, one can make a strong argument in favor of this approach in general in GCM as well.
+The case of the Unitary Fermi Gas~\cite{Bulgac:2007,Bulgac:2011a,Bulgac:2013a,Bulgac:2019}is a case in point, where fractional powers of number densities appear as required by dimensional arguments.
 This is in agreement with \textcite{Hohenberg:1964} theorem that the exact many-body wave functions are (underivable) functionals of the number density alone.

-In the case of closed-shell systems with total angular momentum zero the evaluation of the overlap matrix elements $\langle \Phi ( {\bf a} ) | H | \Phi( {\bf 0} )\rangle$ and $\langle \Phi ( {\bf a} ) | \Phi( {\bf 0} )\rangle$ is technically much simpler,
+In the case of closed-shell systems with total angular momentum zero the evaluation of the overlap matrix elements $\langle \psi ( {\bf a} ) | H | \psi( {\bf 0} )\rangle$ and $\langle \psi ( {\bf a} ) | \psi( {\bf 0} )\rangle$ is technically much simpler,

 when the shift in ${\bf a}$ can be evaluated only in one spatial direction, e.g. ${\bf a} = (0,0,a)$.
 Both norm and Hamiltonian overlaps appear to be essentially Gaussian over a wide range of displacements ${\bf a}$, see Fig.~\ref{fig:one}.